HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

 3. In the list, select all items or choose only the items you want to update.

-    - To update all items, select the checkbox in the first column of the table header.
+    - All items are selected by default and you can proceed to apply the update in Step 5.
+You can also check the **Select items from all pages** checkbox in the header.
         ![](../../../../assets/HCL_Content_Reporting_Cherry_Picking_result.png)
     - To update only a number of items, hover over an item you want to select and check the box that appears.
         ![](../../../../assets/HCL_Content_Reporting_Cherry_Picking_checkbox.png)